Task-oriented Scheduling for Networked Control Systems: An Age of Information-Aware Implementation on Software-defined Radios: MAC Protocols for Real-time NCSs

 The ADRA protocol was proposed in \cite{chen2020age} by Chen et al. as an optimized age-dependent stationary randomized MAC policy for large-scale networks.
 It is a threshold-based policy in which each user accesses the shared medium with a predetermined CAP $p = p_i, \, \forall i$ only if its instantaneous AoI is not below a certain threshold value $\delta_i = \delta, \, \forall i$, i.e.:

 Evidently from \eqref{eq:adrathreshold}, each source SDR $\sdr_i$ needs to know the instantaneous AoI at the receiver in order to decide whether it is eligible for data transmission.
-Therefore, our framework makes use of acknowledgment (ACK) packets transmitted by the GW device upon a successful reception.
-Thus, the AoI can be tracked at the source nodes during operation.
+However, as the sensors do not have the perfect knowledge of the reception history at the receiver, the instantaneous AoI has to be estimated remotely.
+To overcome this issue, which is not directly addressed in theoretical works, our framework makes use of acknowledgment (ACK) packets transmitted by the GW device upon a successful reception.
+The instantaneous AoI estimation at the sensors is based on the assumption that every unacknowledged packet is lost on the sensor-to-GW link.
+In case of an unreliable control channel with a high loss ratio of the ACK packets or when they arrive with a significant delay, the ADRA protocol would overestimate the AoI at the receiver, thus leading to more frequent and redundant transmissions, hence increased network load.

 In their work, the authors derive the network-wide mean AoI for ADRA protocol as:

 with the successful status update probability $q$.
 To obtain the value for $q$ we refer to the original paper.
 Moreover, the optimal values for $\delta$ and $p$ can be obtained numerically.
 As suggested by the authors, we used the bisection method to find the optimal $\delta^*$ and $p^*$ values.
 When comparing the ADRA protocol to others, like in the SA case, we have used the optimal values for $\delta$ and $p$ during our measurements.
 Fig. \ref{fig:adra} depicts the network-wide mean AoI $\bar{\Delta}_{ADRA}$ and $\bar{\Delta}_{SA}$ for various number of users $N = \{3, 5, 7\}$ and varying $\delta$ up to $30$.
 It is evident from the figure that when the right configuration is selected, the ADRA protocol outperforms the slotted ALOHA w.r.t. the mean AoI.